 The cost of root canal treatment also depends on how much your dental insurance covers if you are one of the approximately 60 percent of Americans who have it.
 If you don’t have insurance, it’s still possible to get an affordable yet pain-free and effective root canal.
 We can help you to manage your costs with one of our payment plans.

 When your tooth is restored correctly with a root canal, the tooth can last you for many years, and with proper care, it can last a lifetime.
 Remember that the tooth will still need daily brushing and flossing just like any other tooth.

 Don’t put off getting relief from pain and the healthy smile you deserve.
-Give our dental office in Elizabethtown a call today.
+Give our dental office in Northlake a call today.
 We look forward to becoming your partners in excellent oral health.